What Is Tomato Gazpacho ?

 - Dice the 2 1/2 pounds of heirloom tomatoes, the bell pepper, shallots and cucumber into large chunks.
 Add them to the bowl of a powerful blender or food processor together with the olive oil, vinegar and garlic.
 Process until smooth and silky.

-- Season to taste with sea salt and refrigerate for a couple of hours.Ladle the gazpacho into bowls and garnish with sliced mini heirloom tomatoes, scallions and fresh herbs.
+- Season to taste with sea salt and refrigerate for a couple of hours or until totally chilled.Ladle the gazpacho into bowls and garnish with sliced mini heirloom tomatoes, scallions and fresh herbs.
 Finish with a pinch of sea salt flakes.

 - Can you use canned tomatoes for gazpacho ?
 NO, just don't do that, the magic of the gazpacho comes from the use of fresh seasonal vegetables specifically the tomatoes.

 - Do I have to peel the tomatoes ?
 No you do not since everything will end up in the blender there's no need to make extra work for yourself.